 Payment systems are ecosystems where the central bank is just one player.
 Others might include payment providers for the payee or payer, banks and money service business as well as the public such as merchants.
 Again there is potential for disclosure or privacy required for each player.

 And there isn’t just one piece of information.
 For balances, apart from the amount, there’s the identity of the holder.
 And for transactions, there’s the payer, the payee and the amount.
 The paper takes these three dimensions, the technology, the participant and the data element and explores the level of privacy possible for each combination.

-The conclusion is that offline devices achieve a level of privacy that is closet to cash.
+The conclusion is that offline devices achieve a level of privacy that is closest to cash.
 Tiered ledgers provide significant privacy when it comes to payment providers and the public, but limited privacy with respect to money service businesses and the government.

 Specifically, the paper states that “techniques to achieve cash-like privacy are immature”.
 It lists six techniques from group signatures and multi-party computation to zero knowledge proofs (ZKP).
 Some of the comments apply to all the technologies, but it singled out zero knowledge proofs.
 It stated that the pool of skills is rather limited, and the combination of technical complexity and immaturity raises the risk that there could be hidden vulnerabilities.